-Definition: What is meant by an adapter plate
+Definition: What is meant by an adapter plate?

 An adapter plate (also mounting plate, base plate, or adapter flange) is a structural component that mechanically connects an attachment to a carrier machine.
 It maps the tool’s bolt pattern onto the carrier’s mounting system while ensuring correct positioning, load distribution, and centering.
 Adapter plates absorb tensile, compressive, shear, and bending moments, transfer them into the superstructure, and, if required, enable the integration of rotators or the protected routing of hydraulic hoses.
 They differ from the quick coupler (which performs the coupling) and from the tool body (which does the actual work), but are precisely matched to both.
+In practice, adapter plates also compensate for manufacturing tolerances within defined limits and provide a repeatable reference for accurate tool positioning across multiple changeovers.

 Design, interfaces, and mode of operation